Share This Article:

 What does a zookeeper do?

-Zoo keeping isn’t just about being up close to wild animals and feeding lions with fresh chunks of meat every day.
-Although it does involve the preparation of food for the animals, there are many other equally important tasks that will require your attention.
-These would include the following:
+Zookeeping isn’t just about being close to wild animals and feeding lions with fresh chunks of meat.
+Although it does involve the preparation of food for the animals, many other equally important tasks will require your attention.
+Zookeeper’s responsibilities include the following:

 Care and maintenance of animal spaces

-If you are passionate about the welfare of animals, you would always want them to stay in a safe, comfortable and clean environment.
+If you are passionate about the welfare of animals, you will always want them to stay in a safe, comfortable and clean environment.
 That means you would be responsible for the cleanliness of their spaces, right from where they sleep to where they play or rest during the day.
-This would include disinfecting their enclosures to ensure the animals are not exposed to harmful pests and germs.
-A safe and comfortable environment also includes providing suitable activities and forms of enrichment for the animals’ mental and physical health.
+This would include disinfecting their enclosures to ensure the animals are not exposed to harmful germs.
+A safe and comfortable environment also includes providing suitable activities and forms of enrichment.

 A zookeeper needs to keep detailed records about each animal in their care.
-The details include names and age of the animals, nutritional diaries, any treatments the sick animals are undergoing, and any other important information necessary for their well-being, for example, changes in their behaviour or demeanour.
-Detailed accurate record keeping plays a critical role in assessing the progress and welfare of the animals under your care, and in deciding if any further measures or improvements are necessary.
+The details include the animals’ names and ages, nutritional diaries, any treatments the sick animals are undergoing, and any other important information necessary for their well-being, such as changes in their behaviour or demeanour.
+Detailed, accurate record-keeping plays a critical role in assessing the progress and welfare of the animals under your care and in deciding if any further measures or improvements are necessary.

 Caring for injured and ill animals